union-imgcross icon

 • Payroll outsourcing in Switzerland in collaboration with a local company that handles HR tasks but leaves you in charge of liabilities.

-• Payroll outsourcing in Switzerland with a global EOR service such as Skuad, which can handle your payroll while ensuring total compliance with the local laws.
+• Payroll outsourcing in Switzerland with a global EOR service such as Skuad, which can handle your payroll while ensuring total compliance with local laws.

 Taxes in Switzerland